FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Introduction
 ~~~~~~~~~~~~~~

-The teaching procedure is divided into a state of encryption and non -encryption.
-The encryption level is divided into first -level encryption and secondary encryption.
-Among them, the level of first -level encryption is the highest, and the secondary is second.

 Click the command on the left to add a program node to the program tree.When the program is running, the currently executing program node is highlighted in gray.In manual mode, click the first icon on the right side of the node to make the robot execute the instruction alone, and the second icon is to edit the content of the node.

 .. image:: teaching_pendant_software/069.png